 We got changed out of our sweaty train clothes and headed out on the hunt for a bite to eat.
-Our first attempt at eating was a flop, as we ended up at a place with great reviews, but the atmosphere was lacking since it was off the beaten path, all the seating was indoor, and we arrived sort of in between meals so there was only one other couple, who left basically as soon as we got there.
-So we decided to do what anyone would in this situation….after we finished our food and a bottle of wine, we went in search for a second meal.
+Our first attempt at eating was a bit of a flop, as we ended up at a place with great reviews, but the atmosphere was lacking since it was off the beaten path, all the seating was indoor, and we arrived sort of in between meals, so there was only one other couple who left basically as soon as we got there.
+We ultimately decided to do what any sane person would in this situation: after we finished our food and a bottle of wine, we went in search for a second meal.
 Frankly, all we wanted was cheap italian pizza and pasta, cheap table wine by the carafe, and to dine al fresco.
 We were essentially looking for a typical tourist restaurant, and it didn’t take long to find one.

 We ended this evening with more food, and more wine, and some gelato, of course.
 And then Alissa and I capped it off with a cold foot soak to try our best to remedy the swollen feet/ankle/calves sitch.

 All things considered, it was a good day.
 Especially considering the day had begun in Krakow after a particularly fun time out the night before.=\